 - Better user experience – especially true if you have major bottlenecks

 - SEO – Google has indicated that site speed is one of the signals used by its algorithm to rank pages

-- Increased conversion rate – An example study by KISS Metrics shows that a 1 second decrease in page load speed can increase conversions by 7%
+- Increased conversion rate – Check out these performance case studies (and ROI Calculator) that show a 1 second decrease in load speed can increase conversions by 1% – 7%

 - Traffic, engagement, bounce rate – People stay on your site longer, visit more pages, and bounce less if speed is not an issue.
 These metrics send positive engagement signals to Google, which can help your SEO, yielding more traffic.

 What are the major speed factors?

 Images and apps are usually the 2 most important factors.

 - Images should be lazy loaded so that they show when the user scrolls, rather than all loading on initial page load

 - Images should be served up in a reasonable size (and not scaled down by browser), and if it’s a photographic image should be JPG instead of PNG